contiv-experimental/docs/source/2_volplugin.md

 ```

-**Note**: volsupervisor debug mode is very noisy and is not recommended.
+**Note**: volsupervisor debug mode is very noisy and is not recommended for production.

-7. Start volplugin in debug mode (as root):
+7. Start volplugin (as root):

 ```
 volplugin &